 This depends on why you're thinking of buying an organic mattress in the first place.
 If it's because you are taking steps towards a more eco-friendly lifestyle, then yes, organic mattresses are worth the higher cost.
 That's because they have a smaller carbon footprint and focus on using natural and sustainable materials, such as Talalay latex.

-Organic mattress manufacturers also tend to partner with fairtrade material companies and those that ensure excellent animal welfare.
+As we explain in our feature answering what is an organic mattress, manufacturers also tend to partner with fairtrade material companies and those that ensure excellent animal welfare.
 An innovative few, such as the climate neutral-certified Avocado Green, even have their own rubber farm and own a herd of sheep to produce organic wool.

 If your reason for choosing an organic mattress is better sleep hygiene and health, then a natural or organic bed is also an excellent choice because they are free from toxins and use naturally breathable and moisture-wicking materials (such as cotton and wool) that are hypoallergenic.